‘Last straw’: Somalia cuts UAE ties after Yemen separatist’s illegal entry

 The UAE has not commented on the allegations or Somalia’s decision to cancel agreements.

-Somalia’s move comes amid anger in Mogadishu over what officials view as the UAE’s significant influence through breakaway and autonomous regions.
+Somalia’s move comes amid anger in Mogadishu over what officials view as the UAE’s significant influence through large infrastructure investments in breakaway and autonomous regions.

 According to the Africa Center for Strategic Studies, a Washington-based research institution, Emirati investments in East Africa total approximately $47bn, accounting for more than half of Gulf funding flowing into the area.

 “There was a time that Somalia accepted any help that it could get, regardless of how it came through.
-But that has created challenges,” Aweis said.
+But that has created challenges,” Omar said.

-“Today we have an established government system that needs to be respected,” he said.
+“Today we have an established government system that needs to be respected,” he added.

 “Somalia is trying to reclaim its sovereignty and asking the international community and other partners to deal with state-to-state, rather than state-to-non-state actors.”